 [Section 122 inserted by No. 54 of 1996 s.
 18.]

 122A.
-Lodgement of caveats
+Lodgment of caveats

 (1) A person claiming an interest in a mining tenement may lodge at the Department at Perth or at the office of the mining registrar —

 (a) a caveat against the mining tenement forbidding the registration of a dealing or surrender affecting the mining tenement or interest; or